Zike01/WalkingFrames/README.md

 ## Usage

 ### Frames processor
 Create a video folder (input) and images folder (output).
 This can be anywhere on your computer.
 Open **framesprocessor.py** and set the **VIDEO_PATH** and **IMAGE_PATH** at the top of the file.
 ![constants](demos/constants.png)

-Make sure the **EXTENSION** matches the extension of the video files
+Make sure the **EXTENSION** matches the extension of the video files.
 Paste videos in your video folder and organise the folders like so:\
 ![file structure](demos/file-structure.png)